Valbou/js-balls/README.md

 Just an old little JS to manipulate canvas.

-You can adjust balls number and size as needed in balls.js file.
+You can adjust balls number, velocity and size as needed in balls.js file.

+To have a break, press "p" ;)